AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 In this lesson, you will set up a project in the Adobe Developer Console and provide you with [!DNL Postman] Collections so you can start using Platform APIs.

+In order to complete these exercises successfully, get the Postman app for your operating system.
+Postman basic is free with account creation.
+While not required in order to use Experience Platform APIs in general, Postman makes API workflows easier, and Adobe Experience Platform provides dozens of Postman collections to help execute its APIs and learn how they operate.
+The rest of this tutorial assumes working knowledge of Postman.
+For assistance, please reference the [Postman documentation](https://learning.getpostman.com/).

 Platform is built API-first.
 While interface options also exist for all major tasks, you will likely want to use the Platform API at some point.
-For example, to automate routine tasks or to use new Platform features before the UI has been built.
+For example to ingest data, move items around between sandboxes, automate routine tasks or to use new Platform features before the UI has been built.

-**Data Architects** and **Data Engineers** may need to use Platform API outside of this tutorial for certain tasks.
+**Data Architects** and **Data Engineers** may need to use Platform API outside of this tutorial.

 ## Permissions required